Continuous deployment of containerized Managed Service for Kubernetes applications

 .gitlab-ci.yml

-file, the following two steps of project build are described:- Building a Docker image using the
+file describes the following two steps of the project build process:- Building a Docker image using

 Dockerfile